-Investments are reported at fair value or amortized which approximates fair value.
+Investments are reported at fair value.
 Securities traded on a national exchange are valued at the last reported sales price.
-Investment income consists of realized and unrealized appreciation (depreciation) in the fair value of the investments.
+Investment income consists of realized and unrealized appreciation (depreciation) in the fair value of the investments and interest and dividend income.
+Interest is recognized when earned.
 Securities and securities transactions are recorded in the financial statements on a trade-date basis.
-The fair value of assets of the TRGT held at June 30, 2019, represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+The fair value of assets of the TRGT held at June 30, 2020, represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 Assets held are categorized for fair value measurement within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset and give the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).